briandfoy/reddit_image_uploader/README.md

 	% reddit_image_uploader test cat.jpg "This is my cat"

+I use this a small part of a pipeline, so it doesn't need to do a lot.

 ## License

 You can use this under the terms of the Artistic License 2.0.